voidsky/Disasm64/README.md

 Project is done using nasm(yasm) 64 bit assembly and some c functions to handle input/output.

-I have chosen such technolgies because I was curious about few topis:
+I have chosen such technologies because I was curious about few topics:
 - Learning about asm 64 bit programming
 - Compiling assembly executable for windows 64 platform.
     During the comp architecture course we were doing assembly programming for a ms dos using dosbox.